NEWSLETTER Issue 5 May 12, 2018

 This rate is applicable three days either side of the conference dates, over the period of August 21-29, 2018, for any attendees wishing to extend their stay in our beautiful city.
-As you can see from the following graph, quite a few registrants have taken advantage of this deal.
+As you can see from the following graph, quite a few registrants have taken advantage of this deal and the numbers are growing.
 So, there should be other conference attendees to tag along with, on your Toronto sightseeing excursions.

 Of course, if you come early, you might like to help with the Conference setup!
 (No Pressure.)